 members who work in general practice are employees of a manufacturing plant, employees of contractors, federal, provincial and municipal government employees,

 employees of government corporations such as Hydro-Québec, and university professors, when they provide professional services to their partnership or employer.

-The basic group professional liability insurance plan for OIQ members covers:
+The basic group professional liability insurance plan contract entered into by the OIQ covers:

 The OIQ's exclusive broker is:

 Tel.: 514 315-4529 or 1 833 315-4529

 The insurance manager of the mandatory basic group professional liability insurance plan is Victor Insurance Managers (formerly known as Encon).

 For more information, please contact the OIQ by email at the following address: